World Music Ensembles and Small Ensemble

 The instruments used in this ensemble consist of Shona-style marimbas from Zimbabwe and traditional Ewe drums from Ghana.
 The marimbas play music that is based on the Shona mbira dzavadzimu, a hand-held instrument with 22-28 metal keys.
 Mbira music is used for calling ancestral spirits and dance.
 The Ewe people use drums for celebrations, important functions, and dance.

 The CSUN Taiko Ensemble is designed for both music majors and non-music majors with no previous experience.
 In the ensemble, students learn about KumiDaiko style of ensemble percussion on Japanese Drums.
-Students who take the class for the first explore about the roots of the music dating from it's ancient history in Japan to it's more recent history here in the United States, as well as learning basic playing techniques and beginning songs by prominent artists.
-Returning students learn a wider variety of playing styles and and songs, including motions and dance as well as the full range of drums and other percussion instruments used in the ensemble.
-Both beginning and advanced classes train weekly to perform at a final concert on Campus.
+Students who take the class for the first explore about the roots of the music dating from its ancient history in Japan to its more recent history here in the United States, as well as learning basic playing techniques and beginning songs by prominent artists.
+Returning students learn a wider variety of playing styles and songs, including motions and dance as well as the full range of drums and other percussion instruments used in the ensemble.
+Both beginning and advanced classes train weekly to perform at a final concert on campus.

 Chamber Music | Piano

-The Chamber Music class provides an opportunity for piano majors to learn, rehearse and perform the literature written for piano and strings, such as sonatas, trios, and quartets, aswell as for pianos and winds or mixed groups.
+The Chamber Music class provides an opportunity for piano majors to learn, rehearse and perform the literature written for piano and strings, such as sonatas, trios, and quartets, as well as for pianos and winds or mixed groups.
 The class meets two hours per week, is open to all piano majors, and fulfills an ensemble requirement.

 Chamber Music | Strings

-The Chamber Music class provides an opportunity for string majors to learn, rehearse and perform the literature written for piano and strings, such as sonatas, trios, and quartets, as well as for pianos, strings, winds or mixed groups.
+The Chamber Music class provides an opportunity for string majors to learn, rehearse and perform the literature written for piano and strings, such as sonatas, trios, and quartets, as well as for piano, strings, winds or mixed groups.
 The class meets two hours per week, is open to all string majors, and fulfills an ensemble requirement.

 Chamber Music | Winds